HoboJoe2/chess-move-frequency/README.md

 If you run the program with a different pgn file the images will be replaced automatically and a new data.txt file will be generated.

+If the code didn't work correctly, make an issue on github and I will hopefully see it.

 To use this program, follow these steps:

 1. Download python from python.org